-- All students in grades one through eight receive an average of one hundred instructional minutes per week of physical education per year. - All high school students are required to complete a minimum of three semesters (1.5 credits) of physical education and one semester (.5 credit) of health education. - The district will offer a one-credit course or its equivalent in physical education for each grade in the high school program (grades 9-12). - All students have equal and equitable opportunities for health and physical education. - All students, from kindergarten through grade 12, will participate in a quality, standards-based health and physical education program. - OSPI- developed assessments or other strategies will be used in health and physical education, formerly known as classroom-based assessments (CBAs).
+- All students in grades one through eight receive an average of one hundred instructional minutes per week of physical education per year. - All high school students are required to complete a minimum of three semesters (1.5 credits) of physical education and one semester (.5 credit) of health education. - Any student who is excused from participation on account of physical disability, employment, religious belief, participation in directed athletics or military science and tactics, or for other good cause will be required to demonstrate proficiency/competency in the knowledge portion of the fitness requirement, in accordance with District policy. - The district will offer a one-credit course or its equivalent in physical education for each grade in the high school program (grades 9-12). - All students have equal and equitable opportunities for health and physical education. - All students, from kindergarten through grade 12, will participate in a quality, standardsbased health and physical education program. - OSPI developed assessments or other strategies will be used in health and physical education, formerly known as classroom-based assessments (CBAs).

-Additionally, School districts must conduct an annual review of their PE programs.
+Additionally, school districts must conduct an annual review of their PE programs.
 The review must consist of numerous provisions, including:

-- the number of individual students completing a PE class during the school year; - the average number of minutes per week of PE received by students in grades 1 through 8, expressed in appropriate reporting ranges; - the number of students granted waivers from PE requirements; - an indication of whether all PE classes are taught by instructors who possess a valid health and fitness endorsement; - the PE class sizes, expressed in appropriate reporting ranges; - an indication of whether, as a matter of policy or procedure, the district routinely modifies and adapts its PE curriculum for students with disabilities; and - an indication of whether the district routinely excludes students from PE classes for disciplinary reasons.
+- The number of individual students completing a PE class during the school year; - The average number of minutes per week of PE received by students in grades 1 through 8, expressed in appropriate reporting ranges; - The number of students granted waivers (excused from participation) from PE requirements; - An indication of whether all PE classes are taught by instructors who possess a valid health and fitness endorsement; - The PE class sizes, expressed in appropriate reporting ranges; - An indication of whether, as a matter of policy or procedure, the district routinely modifies and adapts its PE curriculum for students with disabilities; and - An indication of whether the district routinely excludes students from PE classes for disciplinary reasons.

-As a best practice and subject to available funding, the District will strive to ensure:
+As a best practice and subject to available funding, the district will strive to ensure: